 We all know that separating concerns is different from separating technologies.
 That's what react's all about.
 But what is a concern?
 What is it to separate them?
 Why should I be concerned about concerns, or separation?

 Separating Separation of Concerns

 If I look at my component, I'll notice that there are actually two, more than two, but at least two concerns that are all jumbled up inside of it.
 If I'm a list, I don't care about every single letter that enters this input.
 That's not what I'm concerned with.
 And having it in this input means that this input is going to re-render with every single letter that comes in.

-And so what React is doing is it's taking advantage of this.
-It's taking advantage of this implicit connection between the components and the tree of components to say that we don't need to explicitly talk about the connection between pieces of state.
+And so what React is doing is it's taking advantage of this, it's taking advantage of this implicit connection between the components and the tree of components to say that we don't need to explicitly talk about the connection between pieces of state.
 The component tree is that connection between the pieces of state.
-And so, as long as we properly separate our concerns, as long as we properly separate our states, and as long as we properly separate our components, not only will we get a more efficient app, but we'll also get an app that's a lot easier to read.
+And so as long as we properly separate our concerns, as long as we properly separate our states, and as long as we properly separate our components, not only will we get a more efficient app, but we'll also get an app that's a lot easier to read.
 We'll get components that are smaller, faster, lighter, and more readable.
-And that's what I find staggeringly beautiful about react.
-Is that if we properly think about our concerns, which we ought to be doing anyways, then our app is almost always going to be fast enough to deal with what we want to do.
+And that's what I find staggeringly beautiful about React, is that if we properly think about our concerns, which we ought to be doing anyways, that our app is almost always going to be fast enough to deal with what we want to do.